erhanask/redux_chekcers_gam/README.md

-# simple Checkers Game Made With React Redux
+# Simple Checkers Game Made With React Redux

 Just you can install and see it on your pc with `npm install && npm start`.